ItaloPachecoMustaro/Alura-AluraPlus-Project/README-EN.md

 ## 📚Description

-This is a web project that I created as part of the "HTML and CSS for web projects from scratch" course by alura.
+This is a web project that I created as part of the "HTML and CSS for web projects from scratch" course by Alura.
 During the course, I learned the essential fundamentals of web development, starting from scratch.

 <br>